Mental Wealth

 There are only two important projects in life.
 The first is securing your physical well-being.
 That means getting enough to eat and controlling your body temperature.
 For citizens of the EU, this is a given.

-The second project is accumulating mental wealth.
+The second project is mental wealth.
 When you have mental wealth, no other kind matters.

-Mental wealth is not the accumulation of ideas or faith in ideas.
+Mental wealth is not knowledge.
+It is not the accumulation of ideas or faith in ideas.
 It is rather the methods and means of processing ideas.
 The simplest definition of mental wealth is self-directed and frictionless thought.
-Can you think about what you want to thin about and can you do it without annoying yourself?
+Can you think about what you want to think about and can you do it without annoying yourself?
+Can you make effective decisions?
+Can you achieve your goals, and if not, can you choose achievable goals?

 Having material wealth does not mean living in a house with every saucer, screw, and lamp you might possibly need.
 The materially wealthy live in clean spaces; they prefer to have around them only the things they immediately need, with the option, of course, of summoning new things.

-Similarly, mental wealth is not the accumulation of all information that you might possibly need.
-It means having only information that you need for the decision currently before you, with the option of summoning more information if needed.
+This is the model for mental wealth.
+Mental wealth is having only information that you need for the decision currently before you, with the option of summoning more information if needed.

 Other articles in this series: